 Watermelon Couscous Salad

-The original recipe for this Watermelon Couscous Salad was given to my by my sister, who got it from the recipe section of Detroit Free Press article about Israeli Couscous.
+The original recipe for this Watermelon Couscous Salad was given to my by my sister.
+She found it in the recipe section of Detroit Free Press article about Israeli Couscous.

-Since watermelon is one of my favorite fruits to eat just plain, I’ve been trying other ways of using it this summer.
-The Watermelon Salsa I made was tasty and well liked by my guests, so I was anxious to try this Watermelon Couscous Salad.
+Since watermelon is one of my favorite fruits to eat, I’ve been trying lots of ways to use it this summer.
+The Watermelon Salsa I made recently was tasty and well liked by my guests, so I was up for trying another fun watermelon recipe.
+Enter Watermelon Couscous Salad.

 But where to find Israeli Couscous in my little town in Central Illinois?
 Amazon of course!
 Israeli Couscous was delivered quickly to my door.
 Thank you, Amazon Prime.

-I really should have read the on line description a little closer, though, as I’m now the proud owner of this HUGE bag of couscous.
+I really should have read the description a little closer when I first purchased my bag of couscous, though.
+I’m now the proud owner of this HUGE bag of couscous.
 Yes, this “Value Pack” was a bargain, and I never pass up those ($7.25) but 5 pounds?
 That’s 10 cups’ worth folks!
 And I only needed 1 cup for the recipe.

-So, I shared some with my sis this past weekend, 3 cups’ worth, and gave 1 cup of couscous to my daughter hoping she’ll use it.
+So, I’ve been sharing with anyone who’ll take some off my hands.
 As for the rest?
 I will continue on my quest to find lots and lots of recipes to experiment with.

 Preparing the Watermelon Couscous Salad

 After adding arugula for the right amount of pepperiness and feta cheese for the right amount of salty flavor, I felt the finished salad still lacked a little flavor.
-The red onion I put in my Watermelon Salsa recipe tasted great so I decided to add it here.
-The red onion added just the right amount of flavor I was looking for.
+The red onion I put in my Watermelon Salsa recipe tasted great so I decided to add it here, too.
+The red onion added just the right amount of oomph I was looking for.

-Watermelon is high in vitamin C and amino acids that boots immunity to help prevent cardiovascular disease and maybe even cancer.
+Watermelon is high in vitamin C and amino acids that boots immunity.
+This helps ward off cardiovascular disease and maybe even cancer.
 The high level of potassium and magnesium in watermelon helps lower blood pressure along with cardiovascular and stroke risk.
-The high lycopene level helps prevent prostate cancer and lowers the risk for kidney stones.
+High lycopene levels may help prevent prostate cancer and could lower the risk for kidney stones.
 It’s also a natural anti-inflammatory to aid with muscle aches and pains.
 Did I mention natural diuretic?
 It’s that, too.
+You’ve got nothing to lose with this recipe.

 Watermelon Couscous Salad